dborzov/borzov.ca/content/home/home.md

 ## Hi, I am Dmitry Peter Borzov

-I am a developer and I specialize in web and data analysis/processing applications.
+I specialize in development of web and data analysis/processing applications.
 My experience includes working with javascript [d3, Angular, Ember], golang, python [pandas, scipy, django, flask] and C# among other technologies.

 ## Open source projects

 See my [github account page for details](https://github.com/dborzov).

-#### **lsp** - `ls` shell command alternative reimagined for modern times, with friendlier notations, built-in awareness of things like git repos and various dotfiles file datatypes.
+#### **lsp** - `ls` shell command alternative reimagined for modern times

+with friendlier notations, built-in awareness of things like git repos and various dotfiles file datatypes.

-#### **NetVis** - a tool to visualize and understand networks.
+#### **NetVis** - a tool to visualize and understand networks

  Translate your network logs to a simple JSON-based NetVis format and visualize the network events and communication in detail.
 Check out the [demo](http://www.borzov.ca/netvis/).
 Built in coordination with [IPFS team](http://ipfs.io/), NetVis is an indispensable tool when designing and developing network functionality on any level.

-#### **RusticSearch** - is a simple search engine server.
+#### **RusticSearch** - is a simple search engine server

  It uses in-memory suffix array to lookup index entries.
 RusticSearch is minimalistic in design and perfect when adding simple search functionality where [fancier solutions](http://www.elasticsearch.org/) can be an overkill.

 ## Writings